There is a lot of confusion about the chainsaw protection standards and how they vary around the world.

 - Certification of a garment by a certifying body means that the garment is certified, or has a third party verification, that it will pass at the minimum level as specified in the standard.
 The certification process involves auditing of a manufacturer’s production processes to ensure that each garment will meet the standard.

-• There are multiple significant differences between the test methods of ISO 11393 and ASTM F1897.
+- There are multiple significant differences between the test methods of ISO 11393 and ASTM F1897.
+These include:

-o the status of the power at point of release
+- The status of the power at point of release.

-o the release height above the test specimen
+- The release height above the test specimen.

-o the method of fixing the specimen to the holder
+- The method of fixing the specimen to the holder.

-o the size of chain and angle of cuts
+- The size of chain and angle of cuts.

 - All of these mean that there is no correlation between the two standards.
 Simply converting m/s to ft/min mathematically to compare performance should not be done as it is highly misleading.